tallmanbrew/nodejs_docker_demo/README.md

 - If you already use Kubernetes auto-injection (e.g., you inject an OTEL sidecar or use a node auto-instrumentation injector), don't enable the built-in OTEL image to avoid double-instrumentation.
 - The `otel-bootstrap.js` file prints the resolved endpoint and service name on startup for easy debugging.

+Re-enabling in-process OpenTelemetry in the OTEL image

+If you want the OTEL image to include the in-process OpenTelemetry Node SDK and exporters, add the desired @opentelemetry/* packages back into `src/package.json` and pin exact published versions.
+Example (recommended minimal set):

+- `@opentelemetry/sdk-node`: 0.203.0
+- `@opentelemetry/instrumentation-http`: 0.203.0
+- `@opentelemetry/instrumentation-express`: 0.52.0
+- `@opentelemetry/instrumentation-runtime-node`: 0.17.1
+- `@opentelemetry/exporter-trace-otlp-http`: 0.203.0
+- `@opentelemetry/exporter-prometheus`: 0.203.0

+After editing `src/package.json` run a rebuild of the OTEL image:

+1) cd to the repo root
+2) docker build -f Dockerfile.otel -t nodejs-docker-demo-otel:latest .

+If npm install fails in the Docker build step, check the exact published package versions on the npm registry and pin them (replace the example versions above).
+See conversation logs for troubleshooting tips.